 Early Childhood is designed around a shared decision-making model.
 Parent input and involvement are important to all aspects of our program.
 There are several ways parents can be involved in shared decisions.
 At the beginning of the year, parents may express interest in serving as a classroom representative, serving on the Parent Committee or on the Policy Council.
 The Parent Committee is an open forum for parents.
 The Committee meets on a regular basis.
-While all parents are welcome to participate in the Parent Committee, parents nominated by other classroom parents, are designated participants to serve on the Parent Committee.
-The Committee is designed to advise staff in developing and implementing local program policies, activities and services to ensure they meet the needs of children and families.
+This Committee is designed to advise staff in developing and implementing local program policies, activities, and services to ensure they meet the needs of children and families.
 Information/discussions from the Parent Committee will shared with the Policy Council and visa versa.
 The Parent Committee may also participate in the screening and recruitment of Head Start staff and consistent communications with the Policy Council.